Tribal rituals ended bloody Manobo clan conflict in Agusan

 November 17, 2010

-SIBAGAT, Agusan del Sur-Manobo tribal ritual called“Pangapog” and “Madong Hadang Singwe” practiced since time immemorial by Philippine Manobo tribes to settle clan conflict finally ended two years of bloody conflict between Mabandos-Behing clans.
+SIBAGAT, Agusan del Sur-Ageless Manobo tribal ritual called“Pangapog” and “Madong Hadang Singwe” practiced since time immemorial by Philippine Manobo tribes to settle clan conflict finally ended nearly three years of bloody Manobo clan conflict between Mabandos-Behing clans.

-According to Manobo spiritual leader Baylan Datu Katipunan who conducted the rites, Pangapog means calling of tribal spirits, the Gods and the angels to come and intervene in settling tribal conflict.
+According to Baylan Datu Katipunan whose rank “Baylan” means tribal priest or spiritual leader, Pangapog means calling of tribal spirits, the Gods and the angels to come and intervene to help settle tribal conflict peacefully.

 While “Madong Hadang Singwe” is an old Manobo offering of animals such as native or wild pigs and chickens for the tribal spirits in order for them to come and help settle peace.

-The two warring clans were actually the ruling Manobo clans living within more than 60,000 hectares of ancestral lands in this town whose land area reaches as far as Surigao del Sur.
+The two warring clans were actually the ruling Manobo clans settling within more than 60,000 hectares of ancestral lands in this town whose land area reaches as far as Surigao del Sur.

 The Philippine Government through the National Commission on Indigenous People (NCIP) issued in year 2001 Certificate of Ancestral Domain Title now known as CADT 093 to the Wawa Sectoral Tribal Council where the Behings and Mabandos belonged and acknowledged leaders.